marijnh/Eloquent-JavaScript/20_node.md

 The function passed as argument to `createServer` is called every time a client connects to the server.
 The `request` and `response` bindings are objects representing the incoming and outgoing data.
-The first contains information about the ((request)), such as its `url` property which tells us to what URL the request was made.
+The first contains information about the ((request)), such as its `url` property, which tells us to what URL the request was made.

-So when you open that page in your browser, it sends a request to your own computer.
+So, when you open that page in your browser, it sends a request to your own computer.
 This causes the server function to run and send back a response, which you can then see in the browser.